FinweLtd/orion360-sdk-basic-examples-android/README.md

 Set repository URL, parent directory, and project directory.

->Notice that the repository URL is easy to copy-paste from browser to Android Studio: click the green *Clone or download* button on the project's GitHub page, copy the URL from the dialog that appears, and paste it to Android Studio's dialog as shown below.
+>Notice that the repository URL is easy to copy-paste from a web browser to Android Studio: click the green *Clone or download* button on the project's GitHub page, copy the URL from the dialog that appears, and paste it to Android Studio's dialog as shown below.

-Hit *Clone* button to retrieve the repository content to your local machine.
+Hit *Clone* button to retrieve the repository contents to your local machine.

 ![alt tag](https://cloud.githubusercontent.com/assets/12032146/18541713/a98e6ebc-7b2f-11e6-8c89-fa32266131e1.png)